Tosin Abasi: Pickups

 Tosin Abasi has released two sets of signature pickups with DiMarzio and, later, Fishman, respectively.
 A set with Seymour Duncan was in the works before he switched to Fishman for their Fluence design.
 The DiMarzio were used in the TAM10 and TAM100; several sets of pickups went through the Prototype before Abasi's deal with Fishman.
 Now, all Abasi Guitars use the Tosin Abasi Fishman Fluence model, with the exception of the Space T Larada, meant to mimic the Fender Telecaster and so accordingly use Fishman's Greg Koch model pickups.

 Amplifiers

 Overall, Abasi has ebbed and flowed between digital and analog effects and amplifiers, often taking advantage of both.
-For most of the 2010's, Fractal Audio's AXE-FX II was central to his signal chain, though the final third of the decade saw him swap to leaning primarily on analog effects and amplifiers.
+For most of the 2010s, Fractal Audio's AXE-FX II was central to his signal chain, though the final third of the decade saw him swap to leaning primarily on analog effects and amplifiers.